andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 Bayesian rating values when using 100 dummy values (B), 1500 dummy values (C), and the number of dummy we got from our optimization i.e. ~1972 (D).
-As we increase the number of dummy values, the generated Bayes rating approached the real Bayes rating from BGG.
+As we increase the number of dummy values, the generated Bayesian rating approached the real Bayesian rating from BGG.
 The step from 1500 to 1972 ratings lowers the RMSD by a relatively small amount, suggesting that the 1500 estimate was fairly accurate.

 [![A four panel figure showing that computed ratings drift towards the y=x diagonal as the number of dummies is increased.](images/optimizing_bayes_model.png)](images/optimizing_bayes_model.png)